dw44/fullstackopen-2020/part3/phonebook-backend/README.md

 This application covers the backend half of the project spanning exercises 3.1 - 3.22 of Part-3 of the 'Fullstack Open' (https://fullstackopen.com/en).

-At this point, exercises 3.1 through 3.21 have been completed.
+At this point, all exercises for part-3 from 3.1 through 3.22 have been completed.

+A custom version of airbnb style guide configuration was used for ESLint.
+Some rules were changed to avoid breaking the code since working around them would have been counterproductive.

-The current state of this project is as it should be at the conclusion of exercise 3.21.
+The current state of this project is as it should be at the conclusion of exercise 3.22.

-## Link to application deployed for exercise 3.10 and 3.11 - updated version deployed for exercise 3.21
+## Link to application deployed for exercise 3.10 and 3.11
+## Updated version deployed for 3.21, replaced with linted build from exercise 3.22
  https://phonebook-fso-444.herokuapp.com/